 - Research the terms and definitions used in your host location to talk about LGBTQ+ issues.

-- Have a conversation with the Duke Immerse Director about your concerns, and for help developing a strategy to have a positive experience on your program.
+- Have a conversation with your faculty leaders about your concerns, and ask for help developing a strategy to have a positive experience on your program.

 - Duke University Center for Gender and Sexual Diversity (CSGD)